infosec-ucalgary/magpieCTF-2025/forensics/Pavit/readme.md

 # CTF Challenge: Mansion-Recovery

-## Challenge Overview
+## Overview
-After Krpyto's Mansion Security was compromised a PCAP file was recovered.
-Maybe this can lead us to the killer?
+In this challenge, after Krypto's Mansion Security was compromised, a PCAP file was recovered.
+The goal is to analyze the PCAP file to uncover the flag related to the event and possibly identify the killer.
+The challenge requires network forensics, packet analysis, and some manual decoding.

-## Hints
-You might have to manually decode a code at the end.
-The final decoded flag will not be in format for example - MAGPIE{} it wont be inside the MAGPIE flag format it will just be a string

-## Difficulty Level
+## Challenge Details

-Medium
+- **Difficulty**: Medium

-## Estimated Time to Solve
+- **Estimated Time to Solve**: 10-20 minutes
-10-20 Minutes
+- **Tools Required**:
+  - Wireshark
+  - Scapy
+  - A little brain power

+## Files Provided
+- **mansion-security.pcapng**: The packet capture file containing important network data.

+## Challenge Hints
+- Some packets are noise and will need to be filtered out.
+- A string is hidden within the packets in a IP range.
+- Hidden String is splitted into 3 parts and must be combined to get deciphered
+- You might have to manually decode the final flag, which will **not** follow a typical flag format (like MAGPIE{flag})—it will be just a string so that its easier to decipher. once u get the string submit it with the flag like this MAGPIE{String u decoded}.
+- Understanding network forensics and packet analysis tools like Wireshark is necessary to succeed.

-## Tools required
+## Tools & Resources

-Wireshark or Scapy and some brain
+- **Wireshark**: A network protocol analyzer used to inspect packet captures.
+- **Scapy**: A Python library used for packet manipulation and analysis.

+## Final Note
+This challenge will test your ability to filter out noise from the actual data, along with your skills in decoding hidden information within network traffic.
+Good luck, and happy hunting!